Membrane-Associated Self-Assembly for Cellular Decision Making: Conclusion

-\textit{Discussion}---While our model does not feature self-clustering receptors, the analysis presented carries to such cases, as this corresponds to a \textit{local} increase in receptor density.
+The analytical results presented here neglect fluctuations and inhomogeneities in both A and R, but their good agreement with the explicitly stochastic and spatial simulations that capture diverse assembly sizes (Fig. S4) indicate these assumptions are often broadly valid for predicting sensing and relevant timescales.
+For situations where receptor distribution is strongly nonuniform, potentially due to self-clustering of receptors, the theory can still be applied on a \emph{local} basis to derive approximate thresholds within specific membrane domains.
 Such spatial control can be exploited to trigger assembly nucleation at specific locations and with improved cooperativity\cite{hlavacek2001kinetic}, either through direct receptor-receptor interactions\cite{lauffenburger1996receptors}, or through preferential partitioning into a particular membrane phase \cite{rouches2021surface}, e.g., $\mathrm{L_o/L_d}$ phase separation or raft-like domains\cite{levental2016continuing,baumgart2007large}.
-Meso-scale mechanical properties such as membrane rigidity and tension can also couple to the decision threshold, as the membrane remodeling energy must be provided by the assembling protein machinery.
-The association free energies therefore must be able to offset this work barrier to be successful in absence of active energy-consuming processes\cite{frey2024coat}.
+Meso-scale mechanical properties such as membrane rigidity and tension can also couple to the assembly threshold, as the membrane remodeling energy must be provided by the assembling protein machinery\cite{frey2024coat}.